MaterializeInc/materialize/doc/user/content/sql/patterns/window-functions.md

 WHERE m2.time = m1.time + INTERVAL '1' MINUTE;
 ```

-Note that these queries differ in whether they include the first timestamp (with a `NULL` difference), but we could use a `LEFT JOIN` to make the outputs exactly match.
+Note that these queries differ in whether they include the first timestamp (with a `NULL` difference).
+Using a `LEFT JOIN` would make the outputs match exactly.